DanWoodrich/dbuddy_client/README.md

 # ABOUT #

-See repo DBuddy about the goal of the larger project
+See repo dbuddy about the goal of the larger project

-DBuddy client allows for passing dbuddy commands to a server.
+dbuddy_client allows for passing dbuddy commands to a server.
 This improves latency for larger queries and allows for low local processing and dependencies.

 # CONFIG #